Table of Contents

 Error in cool_function[1] : object of type 'closure' is not subsettable

-#print object type of function
+# Print the object type of the function definition

 typeof(cool_function)